 Figure 35.
-Interfacing the ADM1031 to a 2-wire Fan
+Interfacing the ADM1030 to a 2-wire Fan

+Figure 35 shows how a 2-wire fan may be connected to the ADM1030.
+This circuit allows the speed of the 2-wire fan to be measured even though the fan has no dedicated Tach signal.
+A series RSENSE resistor in the fan circuit converts the fan commutation pulses into a voltage.
+This is ac-coupled into the ADM1030 through the 0.01 μF capacitor.
+On-chip signal conditioning allows accurate monitoring of fan speed.
+For typical notebook fans drawing approximately 170 mA, a 2 Ω RSENSE value is suitable.
+For fans such as desktop or server fans, that draw more current, RSENSE may be reduced.
+The smaller RSENSE is the better, since more voltage will be developed across the fan, and the fan will spin faster.
 Figure 36 shows a typical plot of the sensing waveform at the TACH/AIN pin.
 The most important thing is that the negative-going spikes are more than 250 mV in amplitude.
-This is the case for most fans when $R{SENSE} = 2 \Omega$.
-The value of R{SENSE} can be reduced as long as the voltage spikes at the TACH/AIN pin are greater than 250 mV.
+This will be the case for most fans when $R{SENSE} = 2 \Omega$ .
+The value of $R{SENSE}$ can be reduced as long as the voltage spikes at the TACH/AIN pin are greater than 250 mV.
 This allows fan speed to be reliably determined.

-TACH/AIN Pin
+Figure 36.
+Fan Speed Sensing Waveform at TACH/AIN Pin